ppy/osu-wiki/news/2024/2024-04-20-new-featured-artist-watering.md

 ![](https://assets.ppy.sh/artists/416/header.png)

-Inspired by the likes of *dev*, *Shoebill*, *Waqs*, and a swathe of music here on osu!, **watering** (a.k.a. [water](https://osu.ppy.sh/users/11671515)) mastered the craft of shaping sounds into complex and engaging breakcore rhythms which, not-so-coincidentally, make for awesome beatmaps.
+Inspired by the likes of *dev*, *Shoebill*, *Waqs*, and a swathe of music here on osu!, **watering** (a.k.a. ::water::{ user-id=11671515 }) mastered the craft of shaping sounds into complex and engaging breakcore rhythms which, not-so-coincidentally, make for awesome beatmaps.

 **8** tracks have ~~*broken* into the *core* of~~ found their way to [**watering**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/416).